EXECUTIVE DIRECTOR: WENDY WILSON

 BOARD OF DIRECTORS:

 MARGIE BURGESS has been a missionary with SIM since 2011.
 Together with her husband, she served at a mission hospital in Malawi for 5 years before returning to the USA to work with the Healthcare Ministries Team as leaders of the Health Provider Advocacy Group.
 This team seeks to walk alongside and support the more than 230 medical missionaries serving with SIM worldwide, especially addressing the many unique challenges medical workers face.
 Margie has served as a peer discussion group facilitator with WDT and is passionate about the development of women throughout the mission world.
 She would love to see women in missions equipped and encouraged to live out their callings as disciple makers and leaders so that the Gospel is lived and proclaimed.
-She and her husband have 2 married daughters and 5 grandchildren.

 “The Women’s Development Track modules have powerfully impacted my life and ministry.
 Each module contains excellent content that is practical, challenging and renewing.
 These weeks model the balance they teach, allowing space and time to process and connect with the Lord.
 Each time I have returned with a clearer view of God’s calling on my life and with tools for following Him more intentionally.
 The fact that this all happens in a community of other likeminded women from different ministry organizations is inspiring, as I hear what God is doing through their lives and ministries around the world.
 I recommend these programs to any global worker as a way of deepening your walk with God, refreshing your focus in ministry and for gaining new tools and insights from the material and your co-learners.
 After each WDT experience, I return home passionate about WDT as a resource for myself and my fellow workers.”